Outgoing Erasmus+ study

 6. Sign the agreement

 Signing the documents is mandatory.
-The scolarship will be activated only after your signature.
+The scholarship will be activated only after your signature.

-Read carefully the instructions for signing the Erasmus+ agreement.
+Read carefully the instructions in the Important documents section for signing the Erasmus+ agreement.

 Before you leave

-- Check the deadlines and methods for enrolling in the foreign university
+- check the deadlines and ways to enroll in a foreign university

-- Copy your identity card or passport (renew if it is about to expire)
+- copy your identity card or passport validity (renew if it's about to expire)

-Sign the Richiesta di riconoscimento esami in Mobilità estera (Request for recognition of exams in foreign mobility), where the exams (also choice type) that you intend to take at the host university and the corresponding exam or training activity of your study plan are listed.
+Sign the Richiesta di riconoscimento esami in Mobilità estera (Request for recognition of exams in foreign mobility), in the Important documents section, where the exams (also choice type) that you intend to take at the host university and the corresponding exam or training activity of your study plan should be listed.
 The paper recognition request must be given to the International Relations Office of the School before the departure, in concomitance with the filling out of the Learning Agreement.

 Renounce of the Erasmus+ mobility period and scholarship

-You can renounce your mobility period and your scholarship by using the renouncement form.
+You can renounce your mobility period and your scholarship by using the renouncement form (Annex C in the Important documents section of this page).

-After these deadlines, a justified renunciation is allowed if there are documented changes in the didactic program of the partner institution that prevents you from taking part in educational activities.
+After the deadlines, a justified renunciation is allowed if there are documented changes in the didactic program of the partner institution that prevents you from taking part in educational activities.

 During the Erasmus+